 In 2014, special temporary exhibitions in Vienna, Austria, will focus on the art of Joan Miró, Henri de Toulouse-Lautrec, Claude Monet and Diego Velázquez.

 Vienna has several excellent art museums with wonderful permanent collections.
 However, Vienna’s main museums also stage spectacular temporary exhibitions with world-class works by major artists.
 In 2014, major solo artist exhibitions in Vienna’s top galleries will include amongst others Joan Miró in the Albertina, Claude Monet in the Orangery of the Lower Belvedere, Diego Velázquez in the Kunsthistorisches Museum (KHM), and Henri de Toulouse-Lautrec in the Bank Austria Kunstforum.
+Advance purchase, skip-the-line tickets are available for most museums in Vienna via Tiqets.

 Joan Miró in the Albertina, Wien